 Even though there are many ways that I've celebrated Easter and many ways to celebrate Easter, the reason for the celebration hasn't changed:

 I Cor 15: 3 -8: For what I received I passed on to you as of first importance: that Christ died

 That's the phrase we kept telling each other as the four of us bundled up to go to the Twins Home Opener yesterday.
 The earliest home opener to date in this northern state, and one of the (if not the) coldest home opener days!
 We were talking to someone on our way from where we parked our car about how crazy we were for going and he goes "well, it's the opener!"

 The high was 32 for yesterday, but it's very hard to resist the opportunity to go to the beautiful Target Field and see some green grass and to watch a sport that just screams spring is here and summer is coming!
 I had enough layers on and blankets that one would think it was -32 below out, but I was warm (enough) to enjoy the game.
 Jason and I went with his parents, Jack and Becky, to cheer on the MN Twins.
 It's a new team, lots of new names... sadly, it was the start of a typical Twins season.

 Here are a few pictures from the game.

 One of the best parts about going to a game is the food!
 We didn't get anything!
 Jason - you owe me big time bud!

 I'll post tomorrow about Easter, just had a quick second to post about the game!

 I'm a Christian.
-I'm a wife to a wonderful man and a mother to a sweet little girl.
+I'm a wife to a wonderful man and a mother to a sweet little girl and a handsome little man.
 I've lived in MT, MN, KS, CA, N.Z., I like to travel.
 I love dark chocolate and coffee.
 I grew up on a farm and never learned to drive stick, I went to a two-room school house for nine years, I love Fall in MN (except for the fact I'm always cold), I miss the Montana Sky, and I'm new to blogging.